 - Quickly check all your IP settings without a single click!

 - Two UI’s- Once you’ve set up your profiles switch to the compact UI!’

 - Switch settings even before logging on! (compatible settings: IPs, NIC status, workgroup & domain, display resolution, PC name, firewall, SMTP, hosts, scripts)

-- Touch-friendly Metro/Modern UI add-on for the desktop version of NetSetMan for Windows 8
+- Touch-friendly Metro/Modern UI add-on for the desktop version of NetSetMan for Windows.

-This is a huge list of feature list.
+This is a huge list of the feature list.
 Most of the functions work on the free version.
-The freeware however does not allow you to join or leave network domains without reentering your credentials nor does it offer proxy support for browsers.
+The freeware, however, does not allow you to join or leave network domains without re-entering your credentials nor does it offer proxy support for browsers.
 The setting up part is very easy.
 Check out this video.

-To conclude NetSetMan is nifty little tool with a lot of features for those to jump between different network setups.
-At the time of installation you can select either portable for installed version.
-It’s pretty easy to configure and use and for an average user 6 profile is more than enough so for personal use NetSetMan makes an ideal candidate.
+To conclude NetSetMan is a nifty little tool with a lot of features for those to jump between different network setups.
+At the time of installation, you can select either portable for the installed version.
+It’s pretty easy to configure and use, and for an average user, six profile is more than enough so for personal use NetSetMan makes an ideal candidate.
 I hope you find this utility useful.